CrateTools/comfyui-preview-video-monitor/README.md

 # Preview Video Monitor 🖥️🖥️ Multimonitor Fullscreen!

 PreviewVideoMonitorPro is a ComfyUI custom node for video preview on multiple monitors.

-Lets you select one of up to six secondary monitors to display generated videos in fullscreen!
-Supports video and image-batch.
+Lets you select one of up to six secondary monitors to display generations instantly for both video and image-batch.

 #